 Guess who was paid to put a spin on AT&T’s obvious greed?
 Steve Maviglio.

-According to Capitol Watchdog, a project of Consumer Watchdog, Maviglio has a sordid reputation: he “has a history of some bald-faced lies, including disseminating fake news videos with a phony photo portraying the house of Consumer Watchdog’s founder as a Soprano-like castle.
-Ironically, Maviglio actually owns a castle in Italy, named San Stefano, and his industry paydays help keep the lights on.”
+According to Capitol Watchdog, a project of Consumer Watchdog, Maviglio has a sordid reputation: he “has a history of some bald-faced lies, including disseminating fake news videos with a phony photo portraying the house of Consumer Watchdog’s founder as a Soprano-like castle.”

 Maviglio is at it again.
 He’s now a hired hand for the No on Prop 21 campaign, funded by corporate landlords and led by the California Apartment Association, the landlord lobbying powerhouse that’s aggressively opposed renter protections for years.